wendikristine/documentation-template/using-the-hpc/how-to-use/execute-a-job/README.md

 mpirun hello_world_c
 ```

-📝 **Note**: This example uses the `cades-birthright` resource.
-Users can use the `cades-birthright` resource for these examples, but otherwise, the PBS directives for your Division should be used.
+📝 **Note**: This example uses the `cad-right` resource.
+Users can use the `cad-right` resource for these examples, but otherwise, the PBS directives for your Division should be used.
 See the table [on this page](../request-access.md#HPC-condo-groups) for the appropriate resource codes.

 ### PBS Script Breakdown